greenbone/openvas-scanner/rust/redis-sink/README.md

 # NVTCache

-Libary for initializing and loading up the NVT Cache for OpenVAS Scanner written in rust.
+Library for initializing and loading up the NVT Cache for OpenVAS Scanner written in rust.